Jestin James

 A/B Testing, Handoff & Launch

-I led a six-week A/B testing phase across three cohorts in UAE.
-I prepared the final handoff with annotated Figma specs, interaction documentation, and a component library extending the Amazon MENA design system.
-We shipped across Search, PDP, View Cart, and Add-to-Cart Confirmation simultaneously to ensure journey consistency.
-Full product experience sign-off was obtained prior to launch.
+Led a six-week A/B testing phase across three cohorts in UAE, then prepared final handoff with annotated Figma specs, interaction documentation and a component library extending the Amazon MENA design system.
+Shipped across Search, PDP, View Cart and Add-to-Cart Confirmation simultaneously to keep the journey consistent, with full product experience sign-off obtained prior to launch.

 A/B Testing Dev Handoff PXBR Sign-off